Have More Energy, Better Health & Brain Function with Vitamin D

 Second, most of us don’t have the time to get a daily 10-15 minute dose of mid-day sun on most of the body.

 Third, the darker someone’s complexion is, the less vitamin D they produce from the sun.

 Years ago, a patient flew over from the Bahamas to see me.
 He had many different symptoms including depression, fatigue and chronic pain and had seen many doctors without any answers.

 After running some tests, I found out he was extremely low in vitamin D, even though he was a landscaper and was out in the sun (with no sunscreen) for over 40 hours per week!
 Apparently his very dark Bahamian skin prevented any absorption of vitamin D.

 So how much vitamin D do you need?
 Well, that depends on your blood levels.

-I have found that most teenagers and adults need to take 2000 to 5000 IU Vitamin D3 per day and most infants and children need 1000-2000 IU per day depending on their age and weight.
+I have found that most teenagers and adults need to take 5000 IU Vitamin D3 per day and most infants and children need 1000-2000 IU per day, depending on their age and weight.

-I do, however, recommend that you get lab testing before you just start taking vitamin D supplements because it is a fat soluble vitamin, and you can get too much of it.
+I do recommend that you get lab testing before you just start taking vitamin D supplements because it is a fat-soluble vitamin, and you can get too much of it.

 Just remember, making sure you get enough of this vital nutrient is one of the most important things you can do for your health and wellness.